Money is a significant factor in the lives of seafarers. It is the main reason why they work tirelessly, leaving their families behind.

-Negative debts are any form of debts that do not help you put more money in your pocket.
+Negative debts are any form of debt that does not help you put more money in your pocket.
 It could get you a lot of trouble if you start running into them.
 Keep in mind that they are disguised in many forms.

-Credit cards, buy-now-pay-later products, loans, installments, borrowings ,and a three-month payment schemes are some of their fancy names.
+Credit cards, buy-now-pay-later products, loans, installments, borrowings, and three-month payment schemes are some of their fancy names.

 4. Track your expenses

 Note how much is coming in and going out of your pocket.
 Money is a limited resource.
 Once your contract is finished, so does your income.
-So it is vital to keep a proper look out of where your money is going.
+So it is vital to keep a proper lookout for where your money is going.

 As you go through your budget, it is important to identify which purchases you can cut in order to save more money and what sidelines you can do to earn.